New England Music Trail

 By 1968, the folk boom had run its course, and the club closed.
 After a brief stint as a bookstore-cum-gallery named Passim owned by Walter and Renee Juda, in 1969 the space changed hands again, this time to Bob and Rae Ann Donlin, who kept the name and returned the space to its music-venue iteration, after a new generation of musicians kept asking them to play there.
 The Donlins shepherded folk music through the genre’s low ebb years of the 1970s and 1980s, and when a singer-songwriter/folk mini-boom sprouted in the late ‘80s, Nanci Griffith, Suzanne Vega, Shawn Colvin, Greg Brown, Ellis Paul and Patty Larkin all pulled up to the mic at Passim.

 The Donlins retired in 1995; these days, Club Passim is a non-profit arts organization which manages the club, a School of Music, a musicians’ career development fund (Iguana Music), the Boston Celtic Music Festival, and the local summer concert series Passim Presents.
+In January 2008, the Cambridge Historical Commission hung a blue historical marker on the site of the original club as part of 50th anniversary celebrations.

 (by Stephen Haag)